Great Eastern Railway War Memorial

-The Great Eastern Railway War Memorial is a war memorial installed at the Liverpool Street station in the City of London, United Kingdom.
+The Great Eastern Railway War Memorial is a First World War memorial installed at Liverpool Street station in the City of London, United Kingdom.

 The large marble memorial plaque was created by Farmer & Brindley at a cost of £3,326.
 It lists over 1,100 names in 11 columns, with carved marble pilasters to either side, surmounted by a segmental pediment housing the arms of the Great Eastern Railway.
 An inscription at the top reads: "To the glory of God and in grateful memory of the / Great Eastern Railway staff who in response to the call of their / King and Country, sacrificed their lives during the Great War".

 The memorial was originally located in the station's booking hall.
 It was unveiled on 22 June 1922 by Field Marshal Sir Henry Wilson and dedicated by the Bishop of Norwich.
 A few hours later, Wilson was shot and killed on his own doorstep in Eaton Place, Belgravia, by members of the Irish Republican Army as he returned home from unveiling the memorial.